 Ms. Sprung’s paintings and portraits can be found in numerous private and corporate collections internationally, including Princeton University, the Federal Courthouse in New York City, the University of Virginia, and the U.S. House of Representatives.
 In addition, she has received a Lifetime Achievement Award from the National Academy Museum for her work as an artist and an instructor.

 She has taught both drawing and painting at the Art Students League of New York and the National Academy School for the past twenty years.
 In 2014, through the League, she taught a week-long painting, pastel, and drawing workshop in Cuba.
 In October 2014, she participated in the Portrait & Figure Festival with the Art League in Old Town Alexandria, Virginia.
 In addition to her studio teaching, she has made two instructional DVDs, both produced by Artists Network: Understanding Values in Skin Tones and Painting Facial Features.
-There is also an Oil Painting Demonstration of the Figure (produced by the Art Students League of New York) on the League website and on YouTube.
+There is also an Oil Painting Demonstration of the Figure (produced by The Art Students League of New York) on The League’s YouTube channel.